enkidevs/curriculum/csharp/csharp-core/using-visual-studio/visual-studio-setup.md

 Now since C# is a compiled language, using it is not as simple as writing a file and typing in a command.

-While you can techinically do all the building and compiling manually with the `.NET` SDK, it will make your life unneccesarily hard.
+While you can technically do all the building and compiling manually with the `.NET` SDK, it will make your life unneccesarily hard.

 The standard way to use C# is through the Visual Studio IDE[1].